pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 ---

-# Recommendations
+# Some advice

 1. **Study day by day**
-   - Create a study schedule.
+   - Create a study schedule and set clear goals.
-   - Set clear goals.
    - Prioritize consistency.

 2. **Practice regularly**